 The European Private Heritage Week (May 24-27) was a great success gathering 642 houses opening in 17 countries and more than 272.000 visitors.
 A picnic was organized in 9 houses in Romania, while 39 houses open freely in Greece, 80 in Switzerland, and as much as 130 houses across three Baltic countries.
 The Latvian association held a contest for high-school pupils ‘My business model for a heritage house’.

 The 2019 edition will be held on May 16-19, be ready!

 Read the full press release on the outcomes of the European Private Heritage Week: Pressrelease_PrivateHeritageWeek

-On May 24-27, private owners of heritage houses, chapels and churches will open their doors and organize special activities, under the common banner ‘Our House, Your Heritage’.
+On May 24-27, private owners of heritage houses, chapels and churches opened their doors and organized special activities, under the common banner ‘Our House, Your Heritage’.

 The European Private Heritage Week has four objectives:

 - Raise awareness on the contribution of private owners of heritage buildings to society